-- A. On-street parking may be used on Gwinnett County maintained public streets and shall be limited to local streets internal to development. - B. On-street parking shall be subject to Gwinnett County Department of Transportation and the Director of the Gwinnett County Department of Planning and Development. - C. Individual businesses shall not designate any one on-street parking space for exclusive use by their patrons.
+- A. On-street parking shall only be allowed if approved by the Gwinnett County Board of Commissioners. - B. On-street parking may be used on Gwinnett County maintained public streets if approved by the Board of Commissioners and shall be limited to local streets internal to Mixed-Use (MU-N, MU-C, MU-R) and Traditional Neighborhood (TND) zoning districts that provide pedestrian walkability within the project. - C. On-street parking shall be shown on the zoning exhibit and the concept plan and is subject to Gwinnett County Department of Transportation and the Director of the Gwinnett County Department of Planning and Development review and approval prior to submission to the Gwinnett County Board of Commissioners. - D. On-street parking shall not be permitted for a single building on an individual parcel, but rather shall be permitted to serve multiple buildings or parcels within in a Mixed-Use or TND development.
+In addition, individual businesses shall not designate any one on-street parking space for exclusive use by their patrons.